 The national GP patient survey results published on 7 July 2016 showed the practice was performing in line with local CCG and national averages.
-292 survey forms were distributed and 98 were returned.
-This represented 1.9% of the practice's patient list.
+256 survey forms were distributed and 102 were returned.
+This represented a 40% completion rate.

-- 93% said the last appointment they got was convenient compared with the local CCG average of 92% and national average of 92%. - 93% said the last GP they saw was good at explaining tests and treatments compared to the local CCG average of 83% and national average of 86%. - 91% said the last GP they saw was good at involving them in decisions about their care compared to the local CCG average of 77% and national average of 82%. - 71% described their experience of making an appointment as good compared to the local CCG average of 70% and national average of 73%. - 66% usually waited 15 minutes or less after their appointment time to be seen compared to the local CCG average of 69% and national average of 65%.
+- 89% said the last appointment they got was convenient compared with the local CCG average of 92% and national average of 92%. - 88% said the last GP they saw was good at explaining tests and treatments compared to the local CCG average of 83% and national average of 86%. - 92% said the last GP they saw was good at involving them in decisions about their care compared to the local CCG average of 77% and national average of 82%. - 79% described their experience of making an appointment as good compared to the local CCG average of 70% and national average of 73%. - 65% usually waited 15 minutes or less after their appointment time to be seen compared to the local CCG average of 69% and national average of 65%.

-• 73% were able to get an appointment to see or speak to someone the last time they tried compared with the local CCG average of 80% and national average of 85%.
+• 83% were able to get an appointment to see or speak to someone the last time they tried compared with the local CCG average of 80% and national average of 85%.

 As part of our inspection we asked for CQC comment cards to be completed by patients prior to our inspection.
-We received 11 comment cards which were mostly positive about the standard of care received.
+We received 20 comment cards which were mostly positive about the standard of care received.
 Patients described care as excellent and said staff were caring, helpful and easy to approach.

-We spoke with 13 patients during the inspection.
+We received 13 patient questionnaires during the inspection.
 All 13 patients said they were satisfied with the care they received and thought staff were approachable, committed and caring.

-Results from the Friends and Family test (FFT) for December 2016 to February 2017showed a small number of responses (four) had been received.
-Three were extremely likely and one was likely to recommend the practice.
+Results from the Friends and Family test (FFT) for April 2017showed a small number of responses (19) had been received.
+Six were extremely likely to recommend the practice, five were likely, one was neutral, two were unlikely two were extremely unlikely and three did not know.

-Feedback on the comments cards, the questionnaires and from the FFT reflected the results of the national survey
+Feedback on the comments cards, the questionnaires and from the FFT reflected the results of the national survey.